HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 4. A person who is disqualified from being a member of the governing body of a charitable entity under the Charities Act 2005

-5. a person who has been convicted of any of the following, and has been sentenced for the offence, within the last 7 years—
+5. a person who has been convicted of any of the following, and has been sentenced for the offence, within the last 7 years:

     1. an offence under subpart 6 of Part 4 of the **Act**